 It is important to understand that there are many different types of trust accounting forms.
 A trust accounting is also sometimes referred to as a report or an account provided by a trustee.
 The amount and type of information that should be included in a particular trust accounting depends on several factors, including, but not limited to:1.
 The state laws that apply to the trust.
 The states develop their own legislation to govern trusts.
 Some states have very stringent requirements for administering a trust, while others provide more discretion to the trustee.
 Before preparing a trust accounting, the trustee should always get legal advice on what the applicable state laws require.
 The requirements for this type of trustee's report vary from state to state.
 See

 2. The type of trust.
 For example, the trust accounting for a complex family trust designed to provide income to beneficiaries for many generations will look much different than an accounting for a simple living trust with one beneficiary that is settled shortly after the settlor's death.
 See types of trusts.3.
 The assets held in the trust.
 For example, the format of a trust accounting for a trust with only a small bank account will vary significantly from the trust accounting for a trust that holds millions of dollars in stocks, bonds, real property, and other investments.4.
 What the trust document says about the trustee's duty to inform and report.
 Depending on applicable state law, some trusts modify or eliminate the trustee's duty to provide an accounting in some circumstances.
+For example, the trust instrument may state that the accounting shall consist of copies of the trust's federal and state income tax returns and other documents showing income and disbursements of the trust for the time period covered by the accounting.
+In some instances it is permissible to have the beneficiaries or other interested parties execute a Waiver of Accounting Form.
 Before providing information about the trust or disclosing any documents, the trustee should read the trust instrument carefully and have a lawyer provide guidance on duties under the specific trust being administered.5.
 What type of accounting is required.
 For example, an Interim Accounting or Partial Accounting may require a different format than a Final Accounting.

 Forms for Trustees